Aarhus Festuge

 Aarhus Festuge (Aarhus Festival) is a 10-day arts and culture festival in the city of Aarhus, Denmark.
-It takes place every year in late August to early September (in weeks 35–36).
+It takes place annually in late August to early September (in weeks 35–36).

-The first Aarhus Festival happened in 1965, after being established the year before as an experiment to bring together and activate the city's institutions and associations.
-The overarching purpose was to present Aarhus’ cultural profile, based on the political idea that art, culture and community are essential for a flourishing city.
-It was considered a great success, and the festival has been an annual tradition ever since.
+The first Aarhus Festival was held in 1965, after being established the year before as an experiment to bring together and activate the city's institutions and associations.
+The overarching purpose was to present Aarhus’ cultural profile, based on the political idea that art, culture, and community are essential for a flourishing city.
+The festival was considered a great success, and it has been an annual tradition ever since.

-From 1965, Aarhus Festuge has evolved to become more than just a local event.
-Nowadays, it has a more international focus, and over the years, artists from all across the world have been part of the festivities.
+From its origins in 1965, Aarhus Festuge has evolved into an internationally recognized festival.
+Artists from across the world have participated over the years, and it now features music, theatre, visual arts, and public performances.

 Description

-With local and international artists, and events for all age groups, Aarhus Festival has grown to encompass around 1000 events in 10 days.
-That makes it one of the largest cultural events in Northern Europe.
-The happenings spans a broad range of cultural genres, such as music, theatre, architecture, food, art installations, talks, and dancing, as well as general entertainment.
+With local and international artists, and events for all age groups, Aarhus Festival has grown to encompass around 1,000 events in 10 days, making it one of the largest cultural events in Northern Europe.
+The happenings span a broad range of cultural genres, including music, theatre, architecture, food, art installations, talks, and dancing, as well as general entertainment.

 About one third of the events are planned and arranged by the Festival's head office, while the remaining two thirds are organised by private or external actors in the city.
-Thereby, Aarhus Festival creates a platform for creativity, development and cooperation between the city's cultural actors, businesses, restaurants, venues, and associations.
+This structure allows Aarhus Festival to create a platform for creativity, development, and cooperation between the city's cultural actors, businesses, restaurants, venues, and associations.